larsn-cndesign/money-check/README.md

 ### Notes
 - Uses Angular version 19
 - Data is stored in localStorage
-- Language is currently only available in Swedish
+- Available languages are English, Spanish (AI translation) and Swedish
 - Unit testing is ongoing.
 For a complete unit test of a feature, please see [feature/actual-item](https://github.com/larsn-cndesign/money-check/tree/main/src/app/feature/actual-item)
 - A fake backend interceptor is used to simulate HTTP requests to a server
 - So far the app is mainly tested in Chrome